The Aspirational Polymath

 Human knowledge has expanded so much, it’s impossible to keep up with the whole of one’s sub-discipline.
 To academics, this is hardly a revelation — things have been this way for some time.

 Yet, a polymath is traditionally defined as an expert in many distinct disciplines.
 Perhaps like me, you aspire to be one?
 Well, good luck1.
 The traditional polymath is dead, and in the romantic sense, that’s a shame.
 Pragmatically of course, it’s quite the opposite.
 Specialization is a side-effect of the growth of human knowledge, and by most standards that’s an unequivocal good.

 As a result, the modern meaning of polymath has devolved into something like, “jack of all trades,” a role decidedly less appealing.
 This sort of generalist still does important work, and often bridges the chasm between unrelated disciplines.
 But it’s not exactly a satisfying aesthetic.
 Maybe in modern times no one can embody the old meaning of polymath, but I can’t help but wonder: are all aspiring polymaths fated to become generalists?
 I don’t know.

 The best we can do is strive for excellence in all that we do.
 Even if we do many, many things.
 So, perhaps the polymath is dead.

 But long live the polymath.

-2 With the caveat that singularity-era technology might put this back within reach.
+Singularity-era technology might put this ack within reach. ↩